hugoLarrousse/dataGenerator/README.md

 # DataGenerator
 The idea is to provide Data exactly how the user want it.

-ex : "I want 100 json with a name and a surname"
+ex : "I want 100 user with a name and a surname"
 ## TO DO

 ### First Step
 - Open question as starting point
   * [ ] which data I want to generate automatically
-  * [ ] should I let the user choose what he want?
+  * [ ] should I let the user choose what he wants?
   * [ ] create "Type of data" and expose to the user?
   * [ ] should I use external api to get data?
   * [ ] what is the point of all of this?